 On December 6, 2001, a class action complaint for violations of U.S. federal securities laws was filed in the United States District Court, Southern District of New York against the Company, four of its officers individually and the three investment banking firms who served as representatives of the underwriters in connection with the Company's initial public offering of common stock which became effective on March 23, 2000.
+On April 19, 2002, a consolidated amended complaint was filed in the same court.
+The action is being coordinated with over 300 other nearly identical actions filed against other companies.
 These claims are premised on allegations that the registration statement and prospectus for the Company's initial public offering did not disclose that (1) the underwriters solicited and received additional, excessive and undisclosed commissions from certain investors, and (2) the underwriters had agreed to allocate shares of the offering in exchange for a commitment from the customers to purchase additional shares in the aftermarket at pre-determined higher prices.
 The Company intends to vigorously contest this case, however, the Company is unable at this time to determine whether the outcome of the litigation will have a material impact on its results of operations or financial condition in any future period.